 Keeping accurate records

 The Occupational Safety and Health Administration (OSHA) requires that certain employers maintain employee injury and illness records.
 Many Pinnacol customers must comply, and we know it can seem overwhelming and stressful.
-To provide some relief and save you time, we offer a wealth of resources, including an OSHA Recordkeeping app.
+To provide some relief and save you time, we offer a wealth of training and resources:

 Check out Pinnacol's OSHA Recordkeeping app